Gravel — Product Requirements Document

 Yes (GRAVEL_USE_ARROW)

 Consumers link only what they need.
 A tool that only does routing (no fragility) doesn’t pull in Eigen/Spectra.
+The DAG is enforced, not advisory: an include that crosses a boundary the wrong way is a build error.
+This constraint shapes the roadmap directly — see the capacity design constraint in Phase 2A.

 Core data model